Rage-GitHub/Modding-Lounge/README.md

+# Table of Contents
+1. Welcome to Atomic Warfare
+    - Main Takeaways
+      - Quests and Adventures
+      - Noticeable Features
+    - Other Things to Notes
+2. Prerequisites Before Beginning
+    - Installing the Modlist via Wabbajack
+3. Hardware Specifications
+    - Minimum Specifications
+    - Personal Specifications

 # Welcome to Atomic Warfare
-Atomic Warfare is a comprehensive modlist that focuses on improving over the Vanilla Fallout 4 with better mechanics, additional content to explore, and an overall immersive experience.
+Atomic Warfare is a comprehensive Wabbajack modlist that focuses on improving over the Vanilla Fallout 4 with better mechanics, additional content to explore, and an overall immersive experience.

-## | Main Takeaways
+## Main Takeaways
 Atomic Warfare provides an overall balanced and fair content to performance ratio, allowing for a wide variety of visuals to appear while also not sacrificing your FPS to the FPS Gods.
 With this, a lot of really great and popular Quest mods, such Fourville, Old Time Religion, Point Lookout and more have been featured within this Collection.

 ### Quests and Adventures
 - Fourville
+- Fallout 4: Point Lookout
 - Miami Misadventures: Episode 1
 - Nuka World Plus
 - Old Time Religion
-- Fallout 4: Point Lookout
 - Tales from the Commonwealth (And it's Addons)

 ### Noticeable Features